Nischala258/Nischala_LanGraph_MAT496/README.md

 We learn how to use NodeInterrupt as a dynamic breakpoint (which interrupts the state itself based on a condition)

 **Tweaks:** Changed the Interrupt condition

+## Lesson 5:
+We learn that we can get the state of the graph at any given time using graph.get_state and the history of the state using get_state_history  .
+We can replay checkpoints by passing the checkpoint id while streaming.
+We learn how to fork previous checkpoints.
+We can do this using Langchain API as well.

+**Tweaks :** Changed the model from openAI to Gemini and GoogleAI.
+Changed the tool.